stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ### Overview

-ThingsBoard Platform integrations feature was designed for two primary use cases / deployment options:
+GridLinks Platform integrations feature was designed for two primary use cases / deployment options:

-  - Connect existing NB IoT, LoRaWAN, SigFox and other devices with specific payload formats directly to ThingsBoard platform.
+  - Connect existing NB IoT, LoRaWAN, SigFox and other devices with specific payload formats directly to GridLinks platform.
   - Stream data from devices connected to existing IoT Platforms to enable real-time interactive dashboards and efficient data processing.

 Both use cases have few things in common.
 There is a server-side component in the deployment topology that prevents direct access to device and provides set of APIs to interact with the device in the field instead.
 The payload format of the device is not well-defined.
 Often two devices that have similar sensors have different payload formats depending on a vendor or even software version.

-The job of ThingsBoard Integration is to provide secure and reliable API bridge between core platform features (telemetry collection, attributes and RPC calls) and specific third-party platform APIs.
+The job of GridLinks Integration is to provide secure and reliable API bridge between core platform features (telemetry collection, attributes and RPC calls) and specific third-party platform APIs.

 ### How it works?

-At the moment ThingsBoard supports various integration protocols.
+At the moment GridLinks supports various integration protocols.
 Most popular are HTTP, MQTT and OPC-UA.
 Platform also support integration with specific LoRaWAN Network servers, Sigfox backend, various NB IoT devices using raw UDP and TCP integrations.
 AWS IoT, IBM Watson and Azure Event Hub allows to subscribe to the data feed from devices via MQTT or AMQP.